 • The carrier service that you have chosen must be inclusive of FaceTime in-network options

-• Services like Verizon and Sprint are FaceTime friendly; you can either choose to opt them or enquire from your service provider for the facility
+• Services like Verizon and Sprint are FaceTime friendly; you can either choose to opt for them or enquire from your service provider about the facility

-The above-given tips are easy to apply and help set call back reminders, customized text messages for caller reply, and enabling FaceTime when running on iOS 6.
+The above-given tips are easy to apply and help set callback reminders, customize text messages for caller replies, and enable FaceTime when running on iOS 6.